scala/scala3/docs/docs/reference/ghost-terms.md

 ---
 layout: doc-page
-title: "Ghost Terms"
+title: "Erased Terms"
 ---

-Why ghost terms?
+Why erased terms?
 ----------------------
 The following examples shows an implementation of a simple state machine which can be in a state `On` or `Off`.
 The machine can change state from `Off` to `On` with `turnedOn` only if it is currently `Off`.
 This last constraint is